rileyAnde/dododojo/src/db_interface/README.md

+#TODO Make schema for cards and decks for each user

+#TODO Make methods to makes new users, add cards to a deck, and anything else.

 using SQLite for database as it is built in for nearly everything

 To test client_example.ts it has to be compiled into js (idk why thats what it told me)